Flourless Chocolate Cake

 - Kitchen scale: Weighing your ingredients is much more accurate than measuring with a cup.

 - Sifter: This handy gadget will remove any clumps so the dry ingredient mix well into the wet ingredients.
-If you don’t have a sifter, mesh strainers work well too.
+If you don’t have a sifter, a mesh strainer will work well too.

 Photos by Our Salty Kitchen